 In Ireland, Caroline began an affair with an army officer, Lord John de Blaquiere, the son of a French merchant emigrant, and bore two illegitimate children to him, a daughter named Henrietta in 1766 and a son named John two years later.

 Henrietta, meanwhile, was reputed to have taken up with a French lady, a Madame B___ who possessed ‘uncommon wit and sprightliness’ and removed herself to Paris around the year 1766.
 The Drury Lane Memoirs assert that Madame B__ had taken a ‘particular penchant’ to Henrietta and described them as two ‘female lovers’.
-Both sisters are absent from the stage at this time for some years and certainly in May 1769 Henrietta was in Montpellier in France as she wrote to Charles Macklin from there on the 18th of the month.
+Both sisters are absent from the stage at this time for some years and certainly, in May 1769 Henrietta was in Montpellier in France as she wrote to Charles Macklin from there on the 18th of the month.
 Signing herself ‘H. Kelfe’ she asked Macklin to ‘immediately institute a suit in Doctor’s Commons against James Calfe, engraver, for giving out that he is [her] husband.‘ It is in this letter that she states she was born in 1743 in St. Martin’s Street and also gives exact details of her 1761 marriage to Calfe.
-Her distinct use of the two different variations of her surname imply that, by her use of Kelfe, she was distancing herself from James Calfe.
+Her distinct use of the two different variations of her surname implies that, by her use of Kelfe, she was distancing herself from James Calfe.

 A month later she wrote again to Macklin, this time from Bordeaux, telling him that ‘she will never forget what he has done to liberate her from her troubles.’
 It seems likely that the trouble he liberated her from was that of her husband.
 She also informed Macklin that she longed to hear some London gossip.
 By the middle of October Henrietta was in Turin in Italy and again wrote to Macklin, reproaching him for not answering her previous two letters.
 She had seen Voltaire, had dined with ambassadors and been hunting with the King and the Duchess de Savoy.